ataylorme/Advanced-WordPress-on-Pantheon/README.md

 First, take care of the one-time setup steps below:
 * Install [Lando](https://docs.devwithlando.io/) if not already installed
 * Edit `.lando.yml` and update `name`, `site` and `id` to match those of your Pantheon site
+    - You will also need to edit the node proxy if you wish to access BrowserSync at a different URL

 Then, use `lando start` and `lando stop` to start and stop the local development environment.